VFPX/Win32API/functions_alphabetical.md

 ***

 [GdipCreateBitmapFromHBITMAP](libraries/gdiplus/GdipCreateBitmapFromHBITMAP.md)
-Creates a Bitmap object based on a handle to a Windows Microsoft® Windows® Graphics Device Interface (GDI) bitmap and a handle to a GDI palette.
+Creates a Bitmap object based on a handle to a Windows Microsoftï¿½ Windowsï¿½ Graphics Device Interface (GDI) bitmap and a handle to a GDI palette.

 ***